USPTO Examiner LEWIS PATRICK T - Art Unit 1691

 Office Action Patterns

-On average, applications examined by LEWIS, PATRICK T receive 1.47 office actions before reaching final disposition.
-This places the examiner in the 35% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by LEWIS, PATRICK T receive 1.41 office actions before reaching final disposition.
+This places the examiner in the 22% percentile for office actions issued.
+This examiner issues significantly fewer office actions than most examiners.

 Prosecution Timeline

 The median time to disposition (half-life) for applications examined by LEWIS, PATRICK T is 31 months.
-This places the examiner in the 34% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+This places the examiner in the 54% percentile for prosecution speed.
+Prosecution timelines are slightly faster than average with this examiner.

 Interview Effectiveness